 Who tells taller tales to insurers: Men or women?

-Of the genders, it turns out we’re both pretty partial to alternative facts.
+Of the genders, it turns out we’re all pretty partial to alternative facts.
 Women are more likely than men to lie on an application in five of seven categories: health insurance (22%), income protection insurance (9%), travel insurance (8%), home and contents insurance (9%) and pet insurance (7%).
 Women are three times more likely to stretch the truth for car insurance than to protect their home and its contents.

 Men are more likely than women to stretch the truth when applying for car insurance (31%) or life insurance (23%).
 They’re four times more likely to lie for life insurance than when picking up income protection.

 Does who we live with affect what we’re willing to lie for?
 Possibly.
 When it comes to car insurance, renters are most likely to deviate from the truth — 32% of those who rent their homes admit to lying to an insurer in the past, compared with 29% of homeowners and 28% of those who live with their parents or family.
 Renters are also most likely to lie when applying for life insurance (25%) or pet insurance (7%).

 If you’re a homeowner, you’re more tempted to lie on a health insurance (24%) application than when applying for home and contents insurance (24%).
 And those living with family are more likely to trifle with the facts when applying for travel insurance (11%) or income protection insurance (11%).